-The Pixel 4a can shoot 4K video at up to 30fps, and 1080p video at up to 60fps.
+The Pixel 4a can shoot 4K video at up to 30fps and 1080p video at up to 60fps.
 In the video sample above, 4K video looks quite good with good stabilization, but it did tend to overexpose just a tad on a super bright day.
-If you’re in a more standard situation, lighting looks much better.
+If you’re in a more standard situation, the lighting looks much better.

 Software: The best of Android